-The DATASET statement can also be used to read column binary input for jobs to be run on ASP main processors only and for installation-written routines executed as part of nonstandard jobs.
+The DATASET statement can also be used to read column binary input for installation-written routines executed as part of nonstandard jobs.
 See the section, "The PROCESS Statement" for a discussion of nonstandard jobs.

 Restarting a Job

 When a job step abnormally terminates, you may have to resubmit the job for execution; this means delay and lost computer time.
 The operating system provides restart facilities to reduce the effects of abnormal termination.